bigdoods/ifc-tech.org/docs/reference.md

 ## Subsets

-Subsets can be used to create a specific schema that may be suitable for a data exhange edge use-case.
+Subsets can be used to create a specific schema that may be suitable for a data exchange edge use-case.

 * [IFC MVD](/docs/reference/subset/ifc-mvd/mvd-overview/) - IFC Model-View-Definition demonstrates a subset of the IFC schema

 ## Data Formats

-Single individual models representing buildigns can be represented in the following formats.
+Single individual models representing buildings can be represented in the following formats.

 * [IFC RDF](/docs/reference/data-formats/ifc-rdf/rdf-overview/) - A building representation with semantic detail.
 * [IFC SPF](/docs/reference/data-formats/ifc-spf/spf-overview/) - This is the physical file-format, also known as a STEP file.